Overview and Assumptions¶

 These assumptions are relevant for all system properties, except for privacy.

-• The domain topology manager (including the underlying public key infrastructure, if any) is operating correctly.
+- The sync domain topology manager (including the underlying public key infrastructure, if any) is operating correctly.

-When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP informee), there exist an additional integrity assumption:
+When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP informee), there exists an additional integrity assumption:

 The following common assumptions are relevant for privacy: